ZeroX-DG/blog/source/_posts/Browser-from-Scratch-DOM-API.md

 ---
-title: 'Browser from Scratch: DOM API'
+title: "Browser from Scratch: DOM API"
 tags: ["code", "browser-from-scratch"]
 date: 2020/09/01
 description: "One of the main building blocks of the HTML rendering process is the DOM API.
 Before a browser can render the HTML document, it needs to parse the document content into a tree structure called the DOM tree.
 In this post, I'll break down my experimentation in building a DOM API with Rust."
 ---

 The core feature of a browser is HTML rendering.
 You can have a piece of software that can resolve domains to IP addresses or perform TCP Three-way handshake, but without images or colourful buttons, for the average users, it is not a browser!
-That's why text-based protocols like [Gopher protocol][1] are replaced by bloated HTTP that we know as "the web" today.
+That's why text-based protocols like [Gopher protocol][1] are being replaced by the HTTP protocol that we known as "the web" today.

 One of the main building blocks of the HTML rendering process is the DOM API.
 Before a browser can render the HTML document, it needs to parse the document content into a tree structure called the DOM tree.
 In this post, I'll break down my experimentation in building a DOM API with Rust.